maxwolf621/Notes/DesignPattern/B_Template.md

      /**
-       * @Description
+       * @description
        *    A concrete method that do nothing
        *    or something like
        *    the sub-classes can override this method
-       *    but dosen't have to
+       *    but doesn't have to
        *   <strong> A hook is a method that is declared in the abstract class,
        *            but only given an empty or default implementation. </strong>
-       *   This gives sub-classes the ability to “hook into” the
+       *   This gives sub-classes the ability to "hook into" the
        *   algorithm at various points
        */
      void hook()